 For every webinar we host, we should think about what stage of the journey we're trying to influence.
 Are they just learning about you or are they already a customer and you hope to encourage them to come back for more?
 Tools to consider when engaging include incorporating a Q & A and sharing your product roadmap in your webinars.
 In addition, adding a call to action, i.e., encouraging participants to subscribe to your podcast, webinar series or newsletter, can help build a relationship with the participants that goes beyond the initial event.

-Be sure to check out part two of our series where we share ten excellent virtual events to try in 2022.
+Be sure to check out part two of our series where we share ten excellent virtual events to try.